PaddlePaddle/Serving/README.md

 - **Distributed Key-Value indexing** supported that is especially useful for large scale sparse features as model inputs.
 - **Highly concurrent and efficient communication** between clients and servers.
 - **Multiple programming languages** supported on client side, such as Golang, C++ and python
+- **Extensible framework design** that can support model serving beyond Paddle.

 ## Installation